-NCARS personnel include 350 research faculty accounting for approximately 180 full-time scientist equivalents, most on shared appointments with academics or extension.
-Working with these faculty are over 280 graduate students, researchers and research assistants; 450 laboratory and field technicians and 90 clerical staff.
-These faculty and support personnel conduct basic and applied research in over 550 projects to support more than 70 commodities as well as many life science industries.
+NCARS personnel include 320 research faculty accounting for approximately 197 full-time scientist equivalents, most on shared appointments with academics or extension.
+Working with these faculty are over 393 graduate students, researchers and research assistants; 445 laboratory and field technicians and 168 clerical staff.
+These faculty and support personnel conduct basic and applied research in over 600 projects to support more than 70 commodities as well as many life science industries.

-The following five-year Plan of Work covers the full range of research conducted through the North Carolina Agricultural Research Service and emphasizes the high priority areas in agriculture and life sciences for North Carolina now and in the near future.
+The following updated Plan of Work represents the original five year AREERA plan, plus an additional two year period to conclude at the end of the 2006 fiscal year.
+This plan covers the research conducted through the North Carolina Agricultural Research Service and emphasizes the high priority areas in agriculture and life sciences for North Carolina now and in the near future.

-PLAN OF WORK CERTIFIED BY:

-Johnny C. Wynne, Director NC Agricultural Research Service Campus Box 7643 North Carolina State University Raleigh, NC 27695
+1999-2004 PLAN OF WORK CERTIFIED BY: 2005-2006 Plan Update Certified by: Johnny C. Wynne, Associate Dean and Director Steven Leath, Interim Associate Dean and Director NC Agricultural Research Service NC Agricultural Research Service Campus Box 7643 Campus Box 7643 North Carolina State University North Carolina State University Raleigh, NC 27695 Raleigh, NC 27695

-Plan of Work North Carolina Agricultural Research Service